Jerrycan

-A jerrycan (also written as jerry can or jerrican) is a robust liquid container made from pressed steel (and more recently, high density polyethylene).
-It was designed in Germany in the 1930s for military use to hold 20 L of fuel, and saw widespread use by both Germany and the Allies during the Second World War.
+A jerrycan or jerrican (also styled jerry can or jerri can) is a fuel container made from pressed steel (and more recently, high density polyethylene).
+It was designed in Germany in the 1930s for military use to hold 20 L of fuel or water, and saw widespread use by both Germany and the Allies during the Second World War.

 The development of the jerrycan was a significant improvement on earlier designs, which required tools and funnels to use, and it contained many innovative features for convenience of use and robustness.
 Today similar designs are used worldwide for fuel and water containers, in both military and civilian contexts.
-The designs usually emulate the original steel design, though some are also produced in plastic.

 History

 The name of the jerrycan refers to its German origins, Jerry being slang for Germans.
 The design was reverse engineered and subsequently copied, with minor modifications, by the Allies during the Second World War.

 German invention

-The Wehrmacht-Einheitskanister, as it was known in Germany, was first developed in 1937 by the Müller engineering firm in Schwelm to a design by their chief engineer Vinzenz Grünvogel.
+The Wehrmacht-Einheitskanister ("Armed forces standard canister"), as it was known in Germany, was first developed in 1937 by the Müller engineering firm in Schwelm to a design by their chief engineer Vinzenz Grünvogel.
 A similar design was used in 1936 during the Spanish Civil War, where they had a company logo for Ambi-Budd Presswerk GmbH.
 Among others, the Wehrmacht had specified that a soldier should be able to carry either two full containers or four empty ones, which is the reason the triple handles were fitted.
 To achieve the required filling and draining speed, it was fitted with a large spout and flip top closure.
 A hole in the closure retainer made it possible to fit a securing pin or wire with a lead seal.
 The rectangular shape made it stackable.
 The recessed welded seam stiffened the container and protected the seam from impact damage.
 The indentations ensured a full can would not be severely damaged when falling from a vehicle, while a dip coat of paint on the inside protected it from corrosion.

 By 1939 the German military had thousands of such cans stockpiled in anticipation of war.
-Motorised troops were issued the cans with lengths of rubber hose in order to siphon fuel from any available source, a way to aid their rapid advance through Poland at the start of the Second World War.
+Motorised troops were issued the cans with lengths of rubber hose in order to siphon fuel from any available source, a way to aid their rapid invasion of Poland at the start of the Second World War.